HelenHelene/eportfolio/module/OOP_Unit03_Discuss.md

 Use case diagrams are used to visually represent these interactions and the different use cases that the system supports.
 These diagrams illustrate the relationships between actors and use cases, as well as the flow of interactions between them.
 By using use case diagrams, we can identify the various functionalities or services that the system needs to provide and determine the actors who will interact with it.

 #### Activity view - Activity diagram
-The activity view focus on the flow of control or object flow among the computationa activites involved in performing a calculation or a worlkflow.
+The activity view focuses on the flow of control or object flow among the steps of a computation or workflow.
+It represents computational activities involved in performing calculations or workflows.

-Activity diagrams can be advanced version of flow chart that modeling the flow from one activities to another activity.
+Activity diagrams can be seen as an advanced version of a flow chart, as they model the flow from one activity to another.
+The actions coordinated by activity models can be initiated when other actions finish executing, when objects and data become available, or when certain external events occur.
+Activity diagrams are particularly useful for visualizing workflows, business processes, or the logic of complex algorithms.
-Activity diagrams help model business processes, workflows, and the sequence of actions in a system.
-They are particularly helpful in understanding complex business logic.

 #### State machine view - State machine diagram/State Transition Diagram.
 The state machine view is used to depict the potential life cycles of an object belonging to a class.
 It consists of states connected by transitions, where each state represents a specific period in the object's life, characterized by certain conditions being met.